 In 1986, Gerd Binnig and Heinrich Rohrer earned the Nobel Prize in Physics for inventing the scanning tunnelling microscope.

-By 1988, plans for building nuclear weapons were dropped and the Paul Scherrer Institute was founded.
-The Paul Scherrer Institute was founded in his name to explore the therapeutic uses of neutron scattering technologies.
+In 1988, plans for building nuclear weapons were dropped.
+In 1988, the Paul Scherrer Institute was founded in his name to explore the therapeutic uses of neutron scattering technologies.

-Between 1800 and 1990, the number of inhabitants quadrupled during the industrial era.
+Between 1800 and 1990, the number of inhabitants quadrupled due to rapid population growth during the industrial era.

-From 1990, health costs more or less steadily increased.
+From 1990, healthcare costs more or less steadily increased.

-In 1990, the expenditures of the Swiss Confederation grew to 9.7% of GDP.
+In 1990, the expenditures of the Swiss Confederation were 9.7% of GDP.

 The country pledged to cut GHG emissions by 50% by 2030 compared to the level of 1990.

-In May 1992, an application for membership in the European Union was sent but did not advance.
+In May 1992, Switzerland sent an application for membership in the European Union.

-Since Austria's entry in 1995, Switzerland, together with Liechtenstein, has been surrounded by the EU.
+Switzerland, together with Liechtenstein, has been surrounded by the EU since Austria's entry in 1995.

-In April 1999, the Swiss population and the cantons voted in favor of a completely revised federal constitution.
+On 18 April 1999, the Swiss population and the cantons voted in favour of a completely revised federal constitution.

 In 1999, Ruth Dreifuss became the first female president of Switzerland.

-In 1999, the Swiss Constitution did not mention a Federal City, and the Federal Council had not addressed the matter, resulting in no city in Switzerland holding the official status of capital or Federal City, although Bern is commonly referred to as "Federal City".
+In 1999, the Swiss Constitution did not mention a Federal City, and the Federal Council didn't address the matter, leaving Switzerland without an officially designated capital or Federal City.
+Bern is commonly referred to as "Federal City".

 In June 2000, the unemployment rate in Switzerland was 1.7%.

-In 2000, English was elevated in a few cantons to become the first foreign language taught in schools, changing the tradition of teaching other Swiss languages first.
+In 2000, English was elevated in a few cantons to be the first foreign language taught in schools.

 In 2000, a moratorium on building new nuclear power plants expired.